souvikmajumder26/souvikmajumder26/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 Currently, I am working as a Machine Learning Engineer at Siemens, where I contribute to innovative projects.
+- 🔭 Currently, I am working as a Senior Machine Learning Engineer at Zensar Technologies, where I contribute to innovative projects with a focus on building efficient solutions be it using traditional Deep Learning techniques or new age GenAI.
-- 🌱 I am constantly expanding my skills in areas such as Data Science, Computer Vision, Time Series Forecasting, Natural Language Processing, Cloud platforms (Azure, AWS), and MLOps.
+- 🌱 I am constantly expanding my skills with enhanced focus in areas such as Computer Vision, Natural Language Processing and GenAI.
+Also updating my skills in Cloud platforms (Azure, AWS), and MLOps.
 I am passionate about staying at the forefront of technological advancements.
 - 🍁 In addition to my professional work, I enjoy teaching Python, Data Science, Artificial Intelligence, Machine Learning, and Deep Learning.
 - ⚡ Fun fact: Since childhood, I have had a deep love for the arts, particularly painting, drawing, and sketching.
-At one point, I even aspired to become a full-time artist! 😅
+At one point, I even aspired to become a full-time artist! 😅 Now, the creative mind assists the analytical side while building innovative and useful solutions.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...